The Lord-Lieutenant and Vice Lord-Lieutenant

 Ian Dudson was appointed as Lord-Lieutenant on 29 March 2012.
 Ian was an industrialist whose family business, manufacturing ceramic tableware for the worldwide hospitality industry, had been based in Stoke on Trent since 1800.

 Ian was awarded the CBE for services to the ceramics industry in 2002 and made a Knight of the Order of St John in 2017.

 Prior to this appointment he was a Deputy Lieutenant since 2001 and was High Sheriff of Staffordshire in 2010-11.
 He was Pro-Chancellor of Keele University and Chair of Council from 2005-2012, he was also a founding member of the Local Enterprise Partnership.

 Currently he is Chair of the Trustees of The Dudson Centre, which acts as a resource centre for voluntary groups and he is also a Council member at Lichfield Cathedral and a Trustee at Beaudesert Trust.
 In his role as Custos Rotulorum he chaired the Magistrates Advisory Committee for Staffordshire and for the first 2 years, the newly formed Staffordshire & West Mercia Magistrates Advisory Committee.

-He is President of 11 Staffordshire based organisations including:-
+He is President of 9 Staffordshire based organisations namely:-

 - Douglas Macmillan Hospice,

 - Tennis Staffordshire,

 - Staffordshire Branch CPRE,